TrueNASTrueNAS Nightly Development Documentation

 Creating an Administrator Account at First Log in

-SCALE Login Set Up Authentication Method
+TrueNAS Login Set Up Authentication Method

 Select either the Administrative user or Root user (not recommended) option, then enter the password to use with that user.

-If you choose Root user (not recommended) as the TrueNAS authentication method, go to the Credentials > Local Users screen and create the admin account immediately after you enter the UI.
+If you choose Root user (not recommended) as the TrueNAS authentication method, go to the Credentials > Users screen and create the admin account immediately after you enter the UI.
 Enter the admin user name and password, make sure the password is enabled, and click Save.
 After setting up the admin user, click on the root user and then click Edit.
 Disable the root user password and then click Save.
 This brings the system into compliance with FIPS system security-hardening standards.

 Troubleshooting Accessing the Web UI

-If you cannot remember the administrator password to log in to the web interface, connect a keyboard and mouse to the TrueNAS system and open the Console Setup menu to reset the admin account password.
+If you cannot remember the administrator password to log in to the web interface, connect a keyboard and mouse to the TrueNAS system and open the Console Setup menu to reset the administrator account password.

 UI is not accessible by IP address